 - Crush the spices together with the help of a mortar and pestle (a pepper grinder also works).

 - Rub 2 tablespoons of the olive oil over the entire chicken pieces.

 - Rub the spices over the entire chicken, both over and under the skin.

 - Place the seasoned chicken on the grill, close the lid and reduce the temperature to medium-low.

 - In the meanwhile, rub 1 tablespoon olive oil on the fennel wedges and place on the grill.
 Cook until tender, approximately 6-10 minutes, depending on the size of the wedges.

-- Brush cut side of peaches with last tablespoon of olive oil.
+- Brush cut side of peaches with the last tablespoon of olive oil.

-- Place peaches (or apricots) cut side down on greased grill.
+- Place peaches (or apricots) cut side down on the greased grill.